kragen/derctuo/markdown/multimeter-metrology.md

 A standard TL431 voltage reference is only accurate to ±0.5% at best, more often ±2%.
-TI's REF5050 is accurate to ±0.1% or ±0.05% in the "high-grade" version, with 3 ppm/K temperature drift and 50 ppm/1000 hours, but those cost US$5–10.
+TI’s REF5050 is accurate to ±0.1% or ±0.05% in the “high-grade” version, with 3 ppm/K temperature drift and 50 ppm/1000 hours, but those cost US$5–10.
 The internal voltage reference in the STMF103C8 used in many Blue Pill boards is specified as 1.16–1.26V over the -40° to 105° range, an error of about ±4.2%, with a